sgall17a/encodermenu/README.md

 **Writing a co-routine or multiasking.**

+A long running action on your microprocessor could block the menu system.
+To avoid this the menu system supports co-operative multitasking using uasyncio.

 There are several tutorials about multitasking with asyncio.
-Peter Hinchs tutorial is a particularly good one but gets moderately advanced.
+Peter Hinchs tutorial is a particularly good one but gets moderately advanced. https://github.com/peterhinch/micropython-async/blob/master/v3/docs/TUTORIAL.md

-Action functions that run for a long time like endless loops should be written as co-routines otherwise they will block and stop the menu working.

-However, if the function takes a long time to run it will block and the menu system will freeze.
-We can get around blocking by writing an async function.

-I will assume that a  program is long running because it  has a loop, which is usually the case.
+**HOW TO TURN A FUNCTION INTO A CO-ROUTINE AND THEN A TASK ** I will assume that our  program is long running because it  has a loop.
+This is  usually the case.

-**The steps to turn a function  into a co-routine and then a task: **

 1. Import uasyncio as asyncio to make the async functions available.

-1. put async before def
+1. put async before the def part of the function.
-2. Put "await asyncio.sleep(0)" into the loop so it is called frequently.
+2. Put "await asyncio.sleep(0)" somewhere in the loop so it is called frequently.
 This makes our function play nicely with others, including the main menu.
 3. Turn the co-routine into a task.
-This also starts it running.
-We dont have to await it.
+This also starts it running, so we dont have to await it.
 Make_task(co-routine ) is provided as a utility.
 4. cancel the task when we want our loop to stop.
-Stop() s is provided as a utility.
+Stop() is provided as a utility.

 Example: